pyca/cryptography/docs/exceptions.rst

     This is raised when the verify method of a one time password function's computed token does not match the expected token.

+.. class:: UnsupportedInterface

+    .. versionadded:: 0.3

+    This is raised when the provided backend does not support the required interface.